pierluigi/gha-cleanup/README.md

-# ghe-cleanup - Clean up GitHub Actions artifacts
+# gha-cleanup - Clean up GitHub Actions artifacts

 List and delete artifacts created by GitHub Actions in your repository.
 Requires a Personal Access Token with full repo permissions.